 -

-Follow box instructions carefully.
+Follow instructions exactly.

 -

-Rinse & condition for soft, shiny hair.
+Rinse and condition for shine.

 Step 8: Maintain Your Color